aai-institute/continuiti/docs/tutorials/operators.md

 some neural operators differ in the way they handle input and output values.

 ## Wrapping

 For convenience, the call can be wrapped to mimic the mathematical syntax.
 For instance, for a fixed set of collocation points `x`, we could define
 ```
 G = lambda y: lambda u: operator(x, u(x), y)
 v = G(u)(y)
 ```

-## Applications
-Neural operators extend the concept of neural networks to function mappings, which enables discretization-invariant and mesh-free mappings of data with applications to physics-informed training, super-resolution, and more.
-See our <a href="../examples">Examples</a> section for more on this.

-## Further Reading
-Follow our introduction to <a href="../examples/functions">Functions</a> in continuiti and proceed with the <a href="../examples/training">Training</a> example to learn more about operator learning in continuiti.